bkor-git/AD-Project/README.md

 ## Dataset
 This folder contains the datasets used for the evaluation of the method:

-- **chenchaoticsystem/** – Synthetic dataset generated using Coupled Chen Chaotic Systems.
+- **chenchaoticsystem** – Synthetic dataset generated using Coupled Chen Chaotic Systems.
-- **simulation/** – Synthetic datasets generated from Unity Environment.
+- **simulation** – Synthetic datasets generated from Unity Environment.

 ## Model
 This folder contains the implementations of the different models: